Welcome to the Weltethos-Institut

-The goals of the University of Tübingen’s Weltethos-Institut (Global Ethic Institute) are to promote awareness of moral issues among international economic and political actors and to facilitate meaningful intercultural dialogue.
+The goals of the University of Tübingen’s Weltethos-Institut are to promote awareness of moral issues among international economic and political actors and to facilitate meaningful intercultural dialogue and trust.

 'No peace between nations without peace between religions!
 And no peace between religions without dialogue between religions!’ argued Global Ethic Project founder and renowned Catholic theologian Hans Küng in 1990.
 Ever since, the Global Ethic Project has sought to identify and celebrate common values and moral standards among the diverse peoples and cultures of the post-Cold War world.